 401(k) profit sharing plans: The nuts and bolts of a great benefit

 Despite its name, profit sharing in a 401(k) plan doesn’t necessarily involve your company’s profits.
 So what is it?
-Profit sharing in a 401(k) plan is a pre-tax contribution employers can make to their employees’ retirement accounts after the end of the year.
+Profit sharing in a 401(k) plan is a tax deductible contribution employers may make to their employees’ retirement accounts after the end of the year.

-The contributions are tax-deductible for employers for the previous tax year.
-This delayed approach lets employers assess their finances before deciding whether or how much they want to contribute to each eligible employee’s 401(k) account.
+The contributions are tax-deductible for the tax year the contributions are made for.
+The contributions must be deposited no later than the employer's tax filing due date plus extensions for the applicable tax year.
+This delayed approach provides employers the opportunity to assess their finances before deciding whether or how much they want to contribute to each eligible employee’s account.

 Why businesses like profit sharing

-Here are five benefits to offering a profit sharing plan:
+Here are five potential benefits to offering a profit sharing plan:

 1. It’s a bonus with tax benefits